 Online courses use the same curriculum and learning outcomes as the courses taught in traditional school.
 They are designed to take advantage of the online format.
-Most classwork may be done from home.
 Students who are most successful with online courses have good time management skills and are self-motivated.

 The same grading and credit policies apply to online courses as to traditional courses offered in classrooms.

 All classes are taught by highly qualified teachers who have been trained to teach in an online environment.
-MCPS blended learning courses are taught by MCPS teachers.
+MCPS online learning courses are taught by MCPS teachers.

 The amount of time spent on each course will vary by student.

 Students are required to attend all mandatory web conferences.
 All course work may be done at any time during the day.